 Steps for Using Photoshop Action to Batch Resize

-Below, we’ve listed the basic procedure involved in a batch resizing in Photoshop.
+You can also create your own Photoshop action for batch resizing.
+We’ve listed the basic procedure involved in a batch resizing in Photoshop.

 How to Create a Batch Resize Action with Photoshop

 These instructions may vary based on the version of Photoshop you’re using.
 To use a record button and create a batch resize action, follow these steps:

 - Go to the Actions panel

 - Click the New Action button

 - Go to Image, then Image Size

 - Click “Save As,” then select your folder for resized images

 - Save it